 I was born in Long Beach, California but spent my childhood in a suburb of Washington, D.C.
 Although I coached swimming, played lacrosse and tried my hand at other athletic pursuits from time to time, my real passions were reading everything I could get my hands on and drawing everything I saw.

-After a year of churning out sales copy, I realized the time was nigh to craft my own future.
+Over the years, my career has gone from customer service to social media, copywriting, content marketing, and eventually freelance journalism.
+By March 2016, I realized the time was nigh to craft my own future.
 With a handful of anchor clients and a steady beer column under my belt, I took a leap of faith and decided to dedicate myself to full-time freelance writing.

 Now that you know my story, I'd love to hear yours.
 Email me at firstname.lastname@example.org.